 About Hospital Acquired Infections

-Those infections involve violent bacterial strains resistant to antibiotic treatments, and now constitute the first cause of death in hospitals.
+Those infections involve violent bacterial strains resistant to antibiotic treatments, and currently constitute the first cause of death in hospitals.

-Hospitals and various service providers are doing all they can to avoid such infections, while insurance companies and health authorities are trying to impose regulation by fines and sanctions.
+Hospitals and various service providers are doing all they can to avoid such infections, while insurance companies and health authorities are trying to impose regulations by fines and sanctions.

-Hospital Acquired Infections are very common, and often cause an increase in the duration of hospitalisation time of the infected patient and as a result, a major increase in costs involved in the resolvement of the situation, by both the Hospital, the insurance companies, and the government healthcare institutions.
+Hospital acquired infections are very common, and often cause an increase in the duration of hospitalization time of the infected patient and as a result, a major increase in costs involved in the healing process, both by the hospitals, the insurance companies, and the government healthcare institutions.

-The result is a significant burden on the entire Heathcare industry an catastrophic for the infected patients families.
+The result is a significant burden on the entire healthcare industry, and a catastrophe for the infected patients families’.

-One of the main infection sources in Hospitals are the Hospital textiles.
+One of the main sources of infection in hospitals are the hospital textiles.
 Textiles act as a bacteria hub, with millions of bacterias forming on every non-antibacterial textile in the world.
-When we are healthy our immune system can cope with those bacterias, but when we are seek or heart, our immune system is weaker and any infection can become deadly.
+When we are healthy, our immune system can cope with those bacterias, but when we are sick or hurt, our immune system is weaker and any infection can turn deadly.

-NANO Textile presents the only viable anti-bacterial textile nano-coating solution for hospitals, and thus received a 12m EURO in funding from the FP7 initiative by the European Commission for the entire R&D phase.
+Nano Textile presents the only viable anti-bacterial textile nano-coating solution for hospitals, and thus received 12m EURO in funding from the FP7 initiative by the European Commission for the entire R&D phase.